zosconnect/zosconnect-sample-wola-batch/README.md

 * On your IBM Explorer for z/OS (or any of the supported Eclipse environment), click on **File -> Import** then click on **General -> Existing Projects into Workspace**.
 Select the CobolService.zip file included in the package (confirm that the CobolService project is selected under the Projects field) and click **Finish**.

-* To deploy the sample API, follow the steps described in the [Deploying an API](http://www.ibm.com/support/knowledgecenter/SS4SVW_2.0.0/com.ibm.zosconnect.doc/deploying/api_deploy_package.html) section of the z/OS Connect EE documentation in the IBM Knowledge Center.
+* To deploy the sample API, follow the steps described in the [Automated API management](https://www.ibm.com/support/knowledgecenter/SS4SVW_3.0.0/com.ibm.zosconnect.doc/administering/auto_api_mgmnt.html) section of the z/OS Connect EE documentation in the IBM Knowledge Center.

 ## Testing the sample API